-Staff at all levels are provided with formal professional and case supervision by their line manager and monthly.
-All staff can obtain informal supervision when required.
+Staff at all levels are provided with formal professional and case supervision by their line manager and on a monthly basis.
+All staff are able to obtain informal supervision when required.

 Foster Carers reviews are held within 12 months of provisional approval and at least annually thereafter.
 The Foster carers first annual review is presented to the Fostering Panel for consideration for continued approval.
 A rolling programme ensures reviews are presented to the Panel on a three-yearly basis.
 Any reviews where there have been concerns raised such as an allegation or complaint will also be presented at the Fostering Panel.
 All reviews are presented to the Agency Decision Maker either via the panel process or directly for consideration as to the Foster Carers continued approval status.